MadManRises/Madgine/docs/core/pluginsystem.md

 ### How it works

 First of all a type of Unique Component has to be defined.
 This is done by defining a base class and registering this base class to the system. (e.g. the SceneManager registers SceneComponentBase to the system).
 By implementing a class derived from this base in a different plugin it will be registered to the Collector of the respective plugin.
 When the plugin is loaded, the derived class will be automatically added to a list if all classes inheriting the base class.
 This way you have at all times an up-to-date list of implementations of your Unique Component type.
+See \subpage FirstUniqueComponent for more details.

 ### How to use it